herbsjs/herbsjs.github.io/docs/tutorial/create-entity.md

 Feel free to implement more fields and add different kinds of validation to it.

-Now that we have the User entity, we are ready to go and use it, let's move on to Use Cases.
+Now that we have the List and Item entities, let's move on to setting up a database, where we will save our Lists and Items.

-## List Entity

-## Item Entity